-2017 sexual assault case: Complainant’s fear regarding investigation is unfounded, Kerala tells HC
+Complainant’s concerns on sexual assault probe against actor Dileep unfounded, Kerala tells HC

-The complainant has alleged the main accused man, actor Dileep, may have used his connections in the government to ensure that the inquiry is not completed.
+The complainant has alleged the actor may have leveraged his political connections to ensure that the inquiry is not completed.

-The allegations of the complainant in the 2017 sexual assault case that attempts were being made to derail the investigation are unfounded, the Kerala government told the High Court on Wednesday, reported PTI.
+The allegations of a complainant about political interference in the investigation into the sexual assault case she had filed against Malayalam actor Dileep are unfounded, the Kerala government told the High Court on Wednesday, reported PTI.

 The woman, who has accused Malayalam actor Dileep of sexually assaulting her, had filed a petition in the High Court alleging political interference in the matter.